mohammadreza-ashouri/Solidity-Cool-Features/README.md

 }
 ````
- The execution cost of the withdraw function now is 23692 gas
+ The execution cost of the withdraw function now is 23692 gas, the longer is error message is, the more gas is going to consume.